 Uses a water-cooled barrel with a replaceable liner and a vertical-sliding breech block, which opens downward during recoil.
 The automatic loader uses a spring-powered rammer which is cocked by the recoil forces.

-"TAK" is Swedish for "Turret Automatic Cannon."
+"TAK" - Swedish abbreviation for Torn Automatkanon - "Turret Automatic Cannon."

 |Designation||120 mm/46 (4.7") TAK120|